Beating the Harmonic lower bound for online bin packing: The algorithm

 as long as this value is positive.
 We stop generating types as soon as it becomes negative.
 To be precise, our highest value $t_{j+1}$ is defined by taking $\redfrac_j=0$ in (\ref{eq:calcred}).

-We have now generated all item sizes above $\mathfrak{t}$.
-Note that there is no apparent need to generate any item sizes above $1/2$, as these are treated as a single type by {\EHarm} algorithms.
-Nevertheless, in order to represent the patterns $q^1$ and $q^2$ in the code, we generate a single size $1-t_{t(\smallestred)}$ which depends on $\smallestred$.
-This size is thus adapted for every value of $k$.

-In the range $(\mathfrak{t},t_N)$, we do not generate all $1/i$ types, but we skip some (to speed up the knapsack search) if this can be done without a deterioriation in the competitive ratio.
+We have now generated all item sizes above $\mathcal{T}$.
+We generate large types as described in Section \ref{sec:implementation-knapsack}.
+In the range $(\mathcal{T},t_\rTypes)$, we do not generate all $1/i$ types, but we skip some (to speed up the knapsack search) if this can be done without a deterioriation in the competitive ratio.
 We do this by considering the expansion of such items, that is, the weight divided by the infimum size.
-We want to ensure that the expansion of smaller items is smaller than that of larger items, so that they are irrelevant (or less relevant) for the knapsack problem.
+We will ensure that the expansion of smaller items is smaller than that of larger items, so that they are irrelevant (or less relevant) for the knapsack problem.